 Subject to availability, permanent places can be booked at any time, and you can request a start date no less than 24 hours, and no more than 1 month in advance.
 Places are allocated using our allocation criteria (please refer to the terms and conditions attached).

 You are not required to renew your booking at the start of each term – your booking will always be carried forward unless you request a change to your booking or wish to cancel.
-This also applies to the Autumn term – we will always assume that you wish to continue with your booking for the new academic year unless you give notice or make changes to the contrary each half-term.
+This also applies to the Autumn term – we will always assume that you wish to keep your child’s place however you will need to re-confirm your requirements through “Magic Booking” each half-term.

 If your child is due to leave school (e.g. a year 6 child leaving at the end of the summer term) their registration with the club will automatically end on their last day at school.
 You are not required to give notice in this case.